Frederick III, German Emperor: Marriage and family

 Royal marriages of the 19th century were arranged to secure alliances and to maintain blood ties among the European nations.
 As early as 1851, Queen Victoria of the United Kingdom and her German-born husband, Prince Albert, were making plans to marry their eldest daughter, Victoria, Princess Royal, to Frederick.
 The royal dynasty in Britain was predominantly German; there was little British blood in Queen Victoria, and none in her husband.
 They desired to maintain their family's blood ties to Germany, and Prince Albert further hoped that the marriage would lead to the liberalization and modernization of Prussia.
 King Leopold I of Belgium, uncle of both Victoria and Albert, also favoured this pairing; he had long treasured Baron Stockmar's idea of a marriage alliance between Britain and Prussia.
 Frederick's father, Prince William, had no interest in the arrangement, hoping instead for a Russian grand duchess as his daughter-in-law.
 However, Princess Augusta was greatly in favour of a match for her son that would bring closer connections with Britain.
 In 1851, his mother sent Frederick to England, ostensibly to visit the Great Exhibition but in truth, she hoped that the cradle of liberalism and home of the industrial revolution would have a positive influence on her son.
 Prince Albert took Frederick under his wing during his stay but it was Albert's daughter, only eleven at the time, who guided the German prince around the Exhibition.
-Frederick only knew a few words of English, while Victoria could converse fluently in German.
+Frederick only knew a few words of English, while Princess Victoria could converse fluently in German.
 He was impressed by her mix of innocence, intellectual curiosity and simplicity, and their meeting proved to be a success.
 A regular exchange of letters between Victoria and Frederick followed.